-In an eminently pragmatic context like the one we live in our society, knowing the usefulness of things is fundamental for someone to decide to invest energy in any activity.
+In an eminently pragmatic context like the one we live in our society, knowing the usefulness of things is essential for someone to decide to invest energy in any activity.

-When people first come to a session, most of them ask me what shiatsu is for.
-Normally, the answer tends to focus on the benefits of shiatsu, even though that puts me back in the reality of the therapy.
-In a way, all of us who dedicate ourselves to it want people to renew their confidence and to continue betting on Shiatsu as a workbench for their daily psycho-corporal work.
-We return to the question by doing a few investigations first:
+When people first come to a session, the vast majority ask me what shiatsu is for.
+Normally, the answer tends to focus on the benefits of it, although that puts me back in the results-based reality of therapy.
+And it is that, in some way, all of us who dedicate ourselves to it want people to renew their confidence and continue betting on Shiatsu as a psycho-corporal workbench for their day to day.
+We return to the question by doing some research first:

 First questions and benefits of shiatsu

-Why do you come to make yourself a shiatsu?
+Why do you come to do a shiatsu?

-What do you know of the shiatsu that you think can help you?
+What do you know about shiatsu that you think can help you?

 What is your demand?

-What kind of treatments have you received in the past?
+What kind of treatments have you received before?

-From here, I’ll explain that shiatsu is good for a lot:
+From here, I will explain to you that shiatsu is very useful:

-- You’re aware of how your body is.
+- Tea awareness of how your body is.
 Not only at the level of musculoskeletal tension, but also at the systemic level (nervous, circulatory, digestive, respiratory, reproductive, excretory, emotional...).

-- Helps to relax physical, mental and emotional tensions.
+- Tea Helps to relax physical, mental and emotional tensions.

-- It allows you to have a self-care space and an exclusive time for yourself.
+- It allows you to have a self-care space and exclusive time for you.

-- It offers you bodywork tools to loosen tensions and better manage your daily life in its different physical (sleep, hunger, vital tone); psychological (well-being, self-awareness, self-knowledge); somatic (link between the physical part that expresses tensions, for example, derived from stress); and/or mental (cognitive patterns related to one’s own body such as, for example, "I don't know how to relax”) facets.
+- Tea offers tools for body work to loosen tensions and better manage your daily life in its different physiological facets (sleep, hunger, vital tone); psychological (well-being, self-awareness, self-knowledge); somatic (link between the physical part that expresses tensions, for example, derived from stress); and/or mental (cognitive patterns related to the body itself, for example, "I don't know how to relax").

-- It provides you with a very effective transition from the sympathetic system (stress response and activation) to the parasympathetic system (relaxation, nutrition and rest) of our nervous system.
+- It provides you with a very effective transition from the sympathetic system (response and activation of stress) to the parasympathetic system (relaxation, nutrition and rest) of our nervous system.

 - It connects you with living your body from pleasure and well-being.

-In short, we would say, at a general level, that Shiatsu serves to make you more aware of yourself, it helps you to relax your tensions, it offers you a space to take care of yourself, it gives you tricks and exercises to self-regulate and it allows you to find a better way to relax your stress and find greater well-being.
+In sum, we would say, at a general level, that Shiatsu serves to make you more aware of yourself, helps you relax your tensions, offers you a space to take care of yourself, gives you tricks and exercises to self-regulate and allows you to better find a way to relax your stress and find greater well-being.

-Specifically, in the shiatsu sessions I have been able to treat and improve muscle aches and pains, people who were carrying a very heavy load of stress and others who had a lot of anxiety and difficulty falling asleep.
+Specifically, in the shiatsu sessions I have been able to treat and improve contractures and muscle pain, to people who brought a very large load of stress and others who had a lot of anxiety and difficulties falling asleep.
 Also in cases of injuries and lack of sensitivity in different parts of the body.
-At the same time, I have given support to transformation processes such as duels, job changes, couple ruptures or similar that were expressed in the body.
-I have offered help in menstrual disorders, digestive, circulatory, respiratory … From time to time, I have complemented a psychological work of the person through body tools that have allowed to find a link between emotion and/or thought and its somatic manifestation.
-And, all this is also applied to the workplace by offering shiatsu and massage sessions for companies.
+In turn, I have given support for transformation processes such as duels, job changes, couple breakups or similar that were expressed in the body.
+I have offered helps in menstrual, digestive, circulatory, respiratory disorders… From time to time, I have complemented a psychological work of the person through corporal tools that have made it possible to find a link between emotion and/or thought and its somatic manifestation.
+And, we also apply all this to the workplace offering shiatsu and massage sessions for companies.

-It may seem that I am a vendemotos and that shiatsu is good for everything and everyone.
+It might seem that I am a sellout and that shiatsu is for everything and everyone.
 And that, of course, is a fallacy.
-Firstly, because I believe in the honesty of my limits and I know that miracles or special healings are part of a terrain that I do not know.
-Secondly, because the tool is very valuable but it may not be universally so; that is, today it can help me, not another day.
+Firstly, because I believe in the honesty of my limits and I know that miracles or special cures are part of a terrain that I do not know.
+Second, because the tool is very valuable but may not be universally so; that is, today it can help me, another day not.
 And what will that depend on?
-Many times it will depend on the person's attitude, receptivity and proactivity or the fit between client and therapist.
-Mysteries outside science.
+Well, many times the person's attitude, receptivity and proactivity or the fit between client and therapist.
+Mysteries outside of science.
 This does not mean that shiatsu is a pseudoscience or an unfounded therapy.
-In my experience, the philosophical, medical and practical background that I have learned and developed for more than 15 years is valid.
+Under my experience, the philosophical, medical and practical background that I have learned and developed for more than 15 years is valid.

-We stimulate acupuncture points, sensitize and mobilize the body and its systems through hands, contact, stretching, facilitating re-education techniques and body awareness; in short, we try to accompany the person to take responsibility for their health.
+We stimulate acupuncture points, we sensitize and mobilize the body and its systems through hands, contact, stretching, facilitating reeducation techniques and body awareness; In short, we try to accompany the person so that they take responsibility for their health.

-Finally, shiatsu has its limits or rather, I, Ignasi Seró, as a shiatsu therapist have my limits.
-Namely, there are spaces of shiatsu accompaniment that can be specific to their virtues and others that are better resolved and managed from other disciplines.
-Either with a relaxing chiromassage, or with a physiotherapeutic and/or osteopathic rehabilitation session, or through a process that attends more to the psychological and emotional part (psychotherapy and other treatments in the health field).
+Finally, shiatsu has its limits or rather, I, Ignasi SeroAs a shiatsu therapist I have my limits.
+Namely, there are areas of shiatsu accompaniment that may be specific to its virtues and others that are better resolved and managed from other disciplines.
+Be it with a decontracting chiromassage, be it with a physiotherapeutic and/or osteopathic rehabilitation session, or through a process that attends more to the psychological and emotional part (psychotherapy and other treatments in the health field).

-In the end, we return to the beginning: is what we work on in the shiatsu sessions useful to me or, more specifically, is shiatsu useful to me?
-If the answer is yes, we will be consistent with our context and its demands to meet some goals.
-We will try to keep expectations to a minimum in order to avoid frustration and discredit the sector and to ensure that the work is honest and of high quality.
-With that we will be able to give many answers and confirm or deny (hopefully first) that shiatsu can help me.
+At the end, we return to the beginning: Is what we work on in shiatsu sessions useful to me or, more specifically, is shiatsu useful to me?
+If the answer is yes, we will be consistent with our context and its demands to meet certain goals.
+We will try to keep expectations to a minimum to avoid frustration and discredit the sector and that the work is honest and of quality.
+With that we will be able to give many answers and confirm or deny (hopefully it is more the first) that shiatsu can help me.